-What Does It Mean to Be a Male Ally?
+What Does It Mean To Be A Male Ally?

 - Sonia Smith-Kang: Mixed Up Clothing (kids’ fashion, mixed-race family life, race and culture)

-- Joz Wang: Joz Wang for 8Asians (entertainment, politics, race and culture … as editor-in-chief of this multi-writer site, she doesn’t post as often as before because she’s got a toddler!)
+- Joz Wang: Joz Wang on 8Asians (entertainment, politics, race and culture … as editor-in-chief of this multi-writer site, she doesn’t post as often as before because she’s got a toddler!)

 - Julie Young: Heart and Seoul at KoreanAmericanStory.com (adoption, mixed-race family life, race and culture)